elipousson/presentations/2016-06-28-explore-101-writing.md

 Remember, other parts of your story need endings too.
 Sentences have endings.
 Paragraphs have endings.

+--

+## Let's outline a story

+Pick a place you know well (even if you don't know the history).
+Write an outline for story about the place.

+Note:

+1. Ask everyone to pick a place.
+Pass out blank notecards.
+2. Take 5 minutes to write an outline for a story about the place.
+It should have at least 5 acts to the story.
+The first is your beginning.
+The last is your ending.
+3. Go around and ask people to share their stories.
+4. Discuss: Why did you order the story this way?
+How did you incorporate the tools we discussed to make good beginnings, middles, and endings?

 ---

 ## Common Challenges

 Where do people struggle when writing about the past?

+Note:

+Depending on how much time is available at this point in the presentation, this section may be an opportunity for discussion or serve as a quick wrap-up to the class.

 --

 ### Accuracy

-"No one asked us to be keepers of the flame of history; we’ve taken it on ourselves.
+"No one asked us to be keepers of the flame of history; we've taken it on ourselves.
 When we choose to write nonfiction, our first commitment is not to be readable or to educate or to curry favor with our readers.
 It is to be as accurate as possible."

 Note: